swethasundar009/student-portfolio-website/README.md

 ## Project Explanation

-This portfolio project is designed to showcase the skills and projects of a student.
+#This portfolio project is designed to showcase the skills and projects of a student.
 It includes the following sections:

 *Home: An introduction to the portfolio.*

-*About: Information about the student's background, education, and skills.*
+*About: The About section provides details about our Prince Academy.
+It includes information about our background, our educational offerings, and the skills we teach our students.*

-*Portfolio: A gallery of projects with descriptions and images.*
+*Portfolio: A gallery of projects with descriptions and images.
+The Portfolio section contains projects we teach and the skills students acquire in our institute.
+Each project is displayed with a description and images showcasing the students' work.*

-*Contact: A contact form and links to social media profiles.*
+*Contact: A contact form where users can enter their name, email, and a message*

 ## Styling